 Florida law states that a burglary can be prosecuted as a felony in the first, second or third degree.
 It is a serious crime, much more so than a misdemeanor.
 Burglary laws in Florida are complicated carrying severe penalties.
-This can leave the defendant with potential life changing consequences and paying hefty fines.
+This can leave the defendant with potentially life-changing consequences and pay hefty fines.
 It is best to avoid a conviction at all costs.
 If you are charged with burglary, it is important to obtain legal assistance immediately.

 Florida Statutes Section 810.011.810.06

 Varying Degrees of Burglary